QuentinRa/blog.quentinra.dev/tools/unity-2d/tde.md

 * creating a model
 * maybe an animator too
 * then create an empty game object
-* add a player controller, put inside the model and link everything
+* add a player controller
+  * put inside the model
+  * put inside the animator (if you created one)
+  * then generate everything
 * then you may add other components like usual

 You can drag and drop it into a folder to create a prefab, then in a level manager,